covalenthq/covalent-docs/content/en/docs/developer/faq.md

 &nbsp;
 ### 1.4 What are the current API rate limits?
-The following API limits are currently in place:
+The following API use limits are currently in place:
-1. **5** requests per second per API key (~13M requests per month)
+- **5** requests per second per API key (~13M requests per month)
-2. **1,000,000** block range per request for endpoints (such as decoded log events) requiring a block range
+- **1,000,000** block range per request for endpoints (such as decoded log events) requiring a block range

 &nbsp;
 ### 1.5 What if I need a higher API rate limit?